Subsidiary vs Branch in Dubai

 Besides the tax regime in Dubai’s free zones which probably represents the main advantage of a branch established in this city, one should know that the incorporation procedure is fast, it has low costs and it is subject to share transfers directly to investors or shareholders.

-Subsidiaries are usually known as flexible and independent structures and due to these important attributes, these entities provide more credibility among customers and potential collaborators on the market in Dubai.
+Subsidiaries are usually known as flexible and independent structures and due to these important attributes, these entities provide more credibility among customers and potential collaborators on the market in Dubai in 2024.
 This is one of the solid arguments when thinking of establishing a subsidiary instead of a branch in Dubai.
 Additionally, a subsidiary can be registered in Dubai in a form of a limited liability company, a widely used type of business on an international scale.

 What are the cons of branches in Dubai?